healthyregions/NJ-opioidenv/data_final/metadata/metadata_community_econ.md

 ### Step 3: Write Data

+### Step 4: Merge and Aggregate Data
+1) I weighted the income and employment measure for each census tract according to the proportion of the census tract within the municipality
+2) I aggregated to the municipal level

 ## KEY VARIABLE NAMES AND DEFINITIONS:

-income_per_cap: income per capita
+income_per_cap: income per capita (income_per_capita in master)
-employ_per_cap: employment per capita
+employ_per_cap: employment per capita (employment_per_capita in master

 ## LINK TO DESCRIPTIVE STATISTICS:
 Data in data_final/community_econ.Rmd

 ## DATA LIMITIONS:
+Some NAs had to be removed when aggregating (32 of 599 observations once merged with the crosswalk file)

 ## COMMENTS/NOTES: